 Another of the best restaurants in Marrakech is Le Jardin, and for good reason.

-Le Jardin is probably the most romantic restaurant in Marrakech too.
+I’d also argue that Le Jardin is likely the most romantic restaurant in Marrakech too.
 Its setting is perfect for romantic dates, just ask for a corner table.
 Its atmosphere is magical and the restaurant is a real retreat from the hustle of the city.

 Unfortunately, I was too excited about the food to remember to take a photo!
 However, you can check the menu for Le Jardin here and its location on Google Maps here.
-Prices for a main meal here vary from 80 Dirham (£6.40) to 160 Dirham (£12.75).
+Prices for a main meal here vary from 95 Dirham (£7.60) to 170 Dirham (£13.55).
+Again, I’d recommend making a reservation in advance.

 Atay Cafe